christophedominik/starter-hugo-academic/content/event/Berlin_2013/index.md

   postcode: '94305'
   country: United States

-summary: "Effects of landscape structures on rice agroecosystem biodiversity and biological control across the Philippines""
+summary: "Effects of landscape structures on rice agroecosystem biodiversity and biological control across the Philippines"
 abstract: "Effects of landscape structures on rice agroecosystem biodiversity and biological control across the Philippines"

 # Talk start and end times.